ayesim/pi-power-button/README.md

 There are two main features of the power button:

 a. **Shutdown functionality:** Shut the Pi down safely when the button is pressed.
 The Pi now consumes zero power.
-Circuit will cut power
+Circuit will cut power.

 b. **Wake functionality:** Turn the Pi back on when the button is pressed again.
-Circuit handle power on function
+Circuit handle power on function.